 You lost a job because of misconduct; and

-You have not subsequently worked and earned five times your benefit rate.
+You have not subsequently worked and earned at least ten times your weekly benefit rate.

 Criminal Misconduct.
 If you are discharged for committing a felony in connection with employment and admit guilt in writing or you are convicted of the crime, you will be disqualified from receiving benefits for 12 months after discharge from employment.
 Also, wages paid you for such employment cannot be used to establish a claim for unemployment insurance.